mhdawson/micro-app-framework/README.md

 where value is the configuration value to be encrypted and mypassword must be the same password configured for basic authentication.

+The following are are also supported by the framework and useful for debugging:

+* **useLaunchWindow** - if set to the string "true" open the micro-app in the launch window/tab as opposed to a pop-up.
+Useful for debugging so you can more easily get the developer tools for the page.

+* **closeLaunchWindow** - if set to the string "true" and useLaunchWindow is not set, then after opening the pop-up don't close the original launch window/tab.
+Useful for debugging or when you just don't want the window to be closed after launch.

 ## package.json